mmnaseri/nordvpn-reconnect/README.md

 In such a state, the only recourse is to reboot the machine.
 Which is less than ideal.

 ## Installation
-To install nordvpn-reconnect I suggest closing the repository.
+To install nordvpn-reconnect I suggest cloning the repository.

 Follow these steps.

-1. Open a terminal with
+1. Open a terminal with (on many Linux distros this can be done using <kbn>Ctrl+T</kbd>

-    ctrl + t

 2. If you do not have git installed, install it.
-Type `sudo apt install git`
+(On Debian-based distros this is `sudo apt install git`).

-3. type `sudo git clone https://github.com/mmnaseri/nordvpn-reconnect`.
+3. type `git clone https://github.com/mmnaseri/nordvpn-reconnect`.
 This will create a folder called "nordvpn-reconnect" in the current location.

 4. type `cd nordvpn-reconnect` inside the terminal to enter the folder

 5. For a simple installation type `sudo ./install.sh install`

-6. If you want to install the code, start it and enable a service that automatically starts type instead `sudo ./install.sh install`
+6. If you want to install the code, start it and enable a service that automatically starts type instead `sudo ./install.sh install enable start`

 ## Usage